Community-led development "The Apache Way"

 The new CDN is a global content delivery network operated by one of the leading actors in the business.
 It provides

-Product consumers should experience faster, more reliable downloads, and access to downloadable product versions as soon as they become available, without having to wait for mirror sites to catch up to the main ASF download site.
+Users should experience faster, more reliable downloads, and access to downloadable software versions as soon as they become available, without having to wait for mirror sites to catch up to the main ASF download site.

 For example, The Apache Software Foundation is always looking to expand our CI capacity.
 Any providers wishing to donate computing resources (virtual machines or bare metal servers) are most welcome to contact the builds team at